yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 ## Create BarChartComponent

-run generator to create a component skeleton
+Run generator to create a component skeleton

 ```
 ng generate component bar-chart
 ```
 There are some [life cycle hooks](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html) that will be important for intergrating Angular 2 and D3.
 - **OnChange** ngOnChange is called when a input value changes.
 This is when we call D3 to recalculate the values.
 Very important to note that, it will be called even before the dom for the component is created.
 If you want to use D3 to modify the Dom (as we will talk about later), you need to make sure the dom exists.
-- **AfterViewInit** If we need to use D3 to do some complex SVG generation, we need to make sure we do that after ngAfterViewInit is called.
+- **AfterViewInit** This is called when the Dom of the oomponent becomes available(the current component's Dom, not necessarily the children's Dom).
+If we need to use D3 to do some complex SVG generation, we need to make sure we do that after ngAfterViewInit is called.
 - **OnDestroy** You might not need this, because Angular is smart enough to clear all the content even if it's created by D3.
-But if you have some on going service upon destruction of the component, it might be safe to clean it up in ngOnDestroy to prevent memory leak.
+But if you have some on-going service upon destruction of the component, it might be safe to clean it up in ngOnDestroy to prevent memory leak.

 One more thing to keep in mind is that, svg doesn't allow any properties that it doesn't understand.
 So we cannot bind attributes like `height`, `width` directly.
 If you do that, it will complain
 ![error](http://res.cloudinary.com/yiou-me/image/upload/post-angular-barchart/error.png)
-So we need to bind everything using attribute binding.
+So we need to bind everything using [attribute binding](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#other-bindings).

 Ok, let's code this component.